Jake Marisnick Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the ninth-ranked team ERA across all league pitching staffs (3.90).
+- The Blue Jays' 3.88 team ERA ranks ninth across all league pitching staffs.

-- Blue Jays pitchers combine to allow 116 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- The Blue Jays rank 24th in baseball in home runs surrendered (116 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.